 - Utilize the Mosaic Coloring & Activity Book for Peace Work and fun!

-Puppet Progression for the Youngest Students
+Puppet Progression for K-1

 - Puppet Show: Marmalade Looks for Friends followed by Welcome Circle and What’s a Friend?